Thomasporta/Steam-Data-Analysis/README.md

 The rise has been exponential since 2013.
 This however is also a good thing for steam as they take a comission of F2P micro-transactions and any other DLC content.
 What about blockbusters that everyone is playing?
 Is Steam hosting these games or have they moved to their own distribution methods (Launchers like Battle.Net)?
-We can look at the average Peak Concurrent Players over the games released in a year.
+We can look at the average Peak Concurrent Players over the games released in a year to study the amount of blockbusters released.

 ![view](AvgCCU.PNG)

+Here we can see the effect of CS:GO on 2012 and Dota 2 on 2013.
+If we ignore those two points, we the trend is decreasing but not dramatically so.

+We've thus far looked at the general health of steam, finding that the plaftorm was generating higher revenues with a larger number of releases.
+However, we found that many games have little reviews, and that the reviewing system is skewed towards positive review scores.

+## II.
+Steam features and engagement programs.